freeCodeCampGuam/FreeCodeCampGuamHelp/Python/redConventions.md

 ### context

-`command` has an option parameter `pass_context`.
+`command` has an optional parameter `pass_context`.
 You will almost always want to set it to `True`.
 In fact, there is no reason why you shouldn't.

 With it set to `True`, the command's context will be passed in as the second argument.
 By convention, we name it `ctx`.